hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 ### Convinced, and ready to take the plunge?

 Some of you will be ready to crack open Landau \& Lifshitz's *Fluid Mechanics*, part of which which represents their (very demanding) "theoretical minimum".
 For most of you, starting there would be unwise; some friendlier introductions might be in order.
 I will discuss books on fluid and continuum mechanics written by physicists on a companion page (forthcoming).
 Here I will enumerate some books by non-physicists that physicists often recommend.
 A personal favorite is by the late oceanographer, Pijush K. Kundu (*Fluid Mechanics*, first edition, Academic Press, 1990).
+It was my primary text when I began learning the subject in the summer of 1996.
 I will divide the other books into two categories:  those by applied mathematicians and those by engineers.

   - Books by applied mathematicians:
     - David J. Acheson, 1990:  *Elementary Fluid Dynamics* (Oxford University Press).